Dual curvature measures for log-concave functions: The Minkowski problem for

 To see that $f_0\in \L^1$, note that since $\mu$ is not concentrated in any proper subspaces and $\phi_0\in \L^1(\mu)$, we conclude that $\phi_0$ is finite in a neighborhood of the origin.
 The fact that $f_0\in \L^1$ now follows from the Proposition \ref{prop 51} with $q=n$. \end{proof}

-Note that although the requirement $\phi\geq 0$ in the domain of the optimization problem is a closed condition, in order to make the Euler Lagrange equation equal to $0$, we have to establish that the minimizer actually satisfies a stronger condition ($ \phi_0>0)$.
-This ensures that the critical point is an interior point.
+Note that although the requirement $\phi\geq 0$ in the constraints of the optimization problem is a closed condition, to make the Euler Lagrange equation equal to $0$, we have to establish that the minimizer actually satisfies a stronger condition ($ \phi_0>0)$.
 This will be done in the next subsection.